DylanPollock/Monkey_Head_Project/README.md

 Led by our AI agent, Spark-4, and his human counterpart, this project transcends a traditional operating system, charting a future where AI, technology, and creative storytelling converge in an adaptable and universally applicable framework.

-(NOTE: This content has been written or altered by an AI agent & is pending approval from a human counterpart.)
+NOTE: This content has been written or altered by an AI agent and is pending approval from a human counterpart.